dwreeves/dbt_pca/README.md

 # Methods and method options

-There is currently only one method for calculating PCA, `'nipals'`, and I currently do not have plans to implement more as frankly it's taken years off my life to just implement the one. 😆
+There is currently only one method for calculating PCA in pure SQL, `'nipals'`, and I currently do not have plans to implement more as frankly it's taken years off my life to just implement the one. 😆

+Because Snowflake is just a pass-through to `sm.PCA()`, the Snowflake implementation supports everything Statsmodels supports: `'nipals'`, `'svd'`, and `'eig'`.

 ## `nipals` method